TheMarat777/TaskManagementSystem/README.md

-# Task Management System
+# ✅ Task Management System

+> Semester Project developed as part of the VIA University College Software Engineering program.

-This is a RESTful Client-Server system developed as part of a semester project by a team of five Software Engineering students at VIA University College.
-The goal of the application is to manage tasks and distribute them among team members efficiently.
+This is a RESTful Client-Server application built by a team of 5 students.
+Its main goal is to manage and distribute tasks among team members effectively.
+The project showcases core backend principles, database integration, and clean API design using Java and Spring Boot.

+---

+## 🧩 Project Components

+### 🔹 Backend - Spring Boot API
+- Built using **Java** and **Spring Boot**.
+- Exposes a RESTful API for managing tasks and team members.
+- Connects to a PostgreSQL database for persistent storage.
+- Structured into Controllers, Services, Repositories, and Entities.

+---

+### 🔹 Database
+- Managed with **PostgreSQL**.
+- Stores task data, team members, and their relationships.
+- Supports filtering tasks by status or assigned member.

+---

 ## 🛠️ Technologies Used

-- **Java** — main programming language
-- **Spring Boot** — used to build the backend RESTful API
-- **Maven** — for dependency and project management
-- **SQL** — used for creating and managing the database
-- **Git** — for version control and collaboration
+- Java
+- Spring Boot
+- PostgreSQL
+- Maven
+- Git

+---

 ## 💡 Key Features
 - Add, update, and delete team members and tasks
 - Assign tasks to specific team members
-- Track task completion status
+- Track task status (e.g., pending, in progress, done)
-- Retrieve task lists by member or status
-- RESTful endpoints for smooth communication between client and server
+- RESTful API for smooth frontend/backend communication
+- Structured and modular backend design